 Henry County will utilize the information gained from the various assessments given to our students.
-These assessments include but, not limited to iReady, ACAP, DIBELS.
+These assessments include but, not limited to iReady, ACAP, DIBELS, ACT+Writing, WorkKeys, ACCESS, PreACT.
 The assessments assist in diagnosing and informing our teachers of the needs of students.
 Plans are developed based on information from assessments.
 All identified students with academic difficulty in reading and/or math are provided interventions to address needs in meeting our state academic standards.
 The interventions include tiered instruction by the teacher, aides, and/or interventionist.
 All students experiencing academic difficulty are referred to Response to Instruction (RtI) as well as students with behavior and attendance concerns.
 Problem Solving Teams (PST) will meet to identify and address difficulty that the identified students are experiencing.
 A plan of action will be developed.
 Parents will be informed of the referral and the plan to address the need(s).
-Henry County is also participating in the first cohort for MTSS.
-We will implement the MTSS structures and strategies to improve practices for our administrators, teachers and students.
+Henry County will implement the MTSS structures and strategies to improve practices for our administrators, teachers and students.